Giant rainmakers: Another 'atmospheric river' is heading our way - what is it?

 They've powered some of New Zealand's biggest deluges in recent years, causing millions of dollars in flood damage – and another is forecast to dump more than 100mm of rain on the Bay of Plenty early this week.

-Now, scientists have revealed some surprising new insights into so-called "atmosphreric rivers" that snake thousands of kilometres over oceans and cause much of our extreme rainfall.
+Now, scientists have revealed some surprising new insights into so-called "atmospheric rivers" that snake thousands of kilometres over oceans and cause much of our extreme rainfall.

 We can think of these as long, thin filaments of atmospheric moisture, capable of carrying double the average flow of the Amazon River – or 200 times that of our largest river, the Clutha/Mata Au.